 WHAT: Starting on Monday, Feb.
 5, SoCalGas will be performing a pipeline improvement project at the intersection of Monterey Road and Geneva Street, near State Route 134 in Glendale.

 To perform this pipeline improvement project safely, the westbound lane on Monterey Road will be closed between Geneva Street and North Howard Street.
 A traffic control message board and detour signage will help direct the flow of traffic.

 No interruption to natural gas service is anticipated.

 Customers may smell the odor of natural gas.
-Although this is normal when crews are working, SoCalGas encourages anyone who has concerns about the smell of gas to call us from a safe location at 1-800-427-2200.
+Although this is normal when crews are working, SoCalGas encourages anyone who smells gas to call us at 1-800-427-2200.
 SoCalGas is available 24 hours a day, seven days a week.

 PUBLIC CONTACT: Customers with questions or concerns about the construction work may call SoCalGas’ Customer Contact Center 24-hours a day, seven-days a week at 800-427-2200.
 Our top priorities are to work safely and to provide the communities we serve with safe and reliable natural gas service.

 24-Hour Media Hotline: 213-244-2442 | www.socalgas.com/newsroom | @SoCalGasNews